 Now that it’s properly cold and the days seem to be over in a blink, it’s time for some fuller reds to keep us warm.
 Wrapping up in layers and filling our dinner plates with cosy dishes calls for darker, more developed wines to keep up with all the flavour from our food.
 Whether it’s something delectable you’ve made yourself, or a cheeky takeaway, we’ve got you covered when it comes to winter warmers without additives.

-Here are some of our favourite natural reds, Autumn Edition:
+Here are some of our favourite natural reds, Winter Edition:

 Valli Unite is a co-operative in northern Italy, with a big focus on biodiversity.
 They raise livestock and grow lots of produce, including of course - grapevines!
 The estate is as self-sustaining as possible, in an effort to minimise its negative impact on their local ecosystems.

 A Californian Primitivo (yes, Primitivo - not Zinfandel) made from Italian clones the maker has co-planted with their old vines of Zinfandel.
 This Primitivo has all the ripe fruit and spice we want from this grape variety, but without the hefty alcohol content you’d normally expect.
 Much more easy-drinking and fruit-led, but not lacking in power.
 This would be a lovely option to sip after dinner.